 In 1974-1975 – Only Grade 8 students attended St. Helen School.

 In 1975 to today – St. Louis operates from JK to Grade 8.

 In 2014 – St. Louis was able to offer full day kindergarten for both JK and SK students.

-On May 10th, 2012 – at 7pm – at St. Christopher Church – we celebrated our 50th Anniversary Mass – celebrated by Fr.
+On May 10th, 2012 at St. Christopher Church – we celebrated our 50th Anniversary Mass – celebrated by Fr.
 Scott Young and Fr.
 Gerald Dunn.
 After mass – a reception was held back at the school – and we hosted over 1000 guests – many alumni who had come back to visit and remember their time at St. Louis.
 The student had arranged a walking tour outlining the evolution of St. Louis School from its inception in 1961 to our 50th anniversary year.
 A compilation of stories from staff and students was published to commemorate our 50th anniversary – entitled, “St. Louis School – 50 Years- 1961-2011”.

-Our School Logo was created in 1979-80 – by Mr. Wilf Morrish – Art Resource for Clarkson/St. Martin Family of Schools.
+The school crest was created in 1979-80 – by Mr. Wilf Morrish – Art Resource for Clarkson/St. Martin Family of Schools.